EriksenJ/ra_guide/README.md

 - Helpful introductions to `make` for data analysis
 	- [Automation and Make](https://swcarpentry.github.io/make-novice/) by Software Carpentry.
 	- [Makefiles for R/Latex projects](https://robjhyndman.com/hyndsight/makefiles/) by Rob Hyndman.
 	- [Minimal make](https://kbroman.org/minimal_make/) by Karl Broman.
-Runs a couple of R scripts and creates a latex compiled pdf paper with the resulting figures.
+Runs a couple of R scripts and creates a latex compiled PDF paper with the resulting figures.
 	- [GNU Make for Reproducible Data Analysis](http://zmjones.com/make/) by Zachary Jones.
 - An important feature of `make` is that it compiles or runs project code based on a general recipe, the `makefile`.
 The `makefile` consists of _targets_, _dependencies_, and _commands_, which together defines _rules_.
 A `makefile` can contain multiple rules.
 These rules can be linked, for example, if a rule uses the target of another rule as a dependency.
 	- _Target_: The output file or goal you want to achieve.
 E.g., `builddata/out/clean_data.parquet`